Help Center/ Elastic Cloud Server/ FAQs/ Network Configuration/ How Do I Configure DNS for an ECS?

 Obtain the file system domain name from the file system mount point.

-6. (Optional) In a network environment of the DHCP server, edit the /etc/resolv.conf file to prevent the file from being automatically modified upon an ECS startup, and prevent the DNS server IP address added in 2 from being reset.
+6. (Optional) In a network environment that uses the DHCP server, edit the /etc/resolv.conf file to prevent the file from being automatically modified upon an ECS startup, and prevent the DNS server IP address added in 2 from being reset.

 1. Run the following command to lock the file: